Polynomial Bounds for the Grid-Minor Theorem: Proof of Theorem

-Consider some cluster $S\in \cset$.
-If $S$ is a small cluster, but $S\setminus A\neq \emptyset$, and it is a large cluster, then we modify $A$ by removing all vertices of $S$ from it.
-Notice that in this case, the number of edges in $E(S)$ that originally contributed to the cut $(A,B)$, $|E(S\cap A,S\cap B)|>|\out(S)\cap E(A)|$ must hold, so $|\out(A)|$ only goes down as a result of this modification.
-We assume from now on that if $S\in \cset$ is a small cluster, and $S\setminus A\neq \emptyset$, then $S\setminus A$ is also a small cluster.
 We build a new partition $\cset'$ of $V(G)$ as follows.
-First, we add every connected component of $G[A]$ to $\cset$.
-Notice that all these clusters are small, as $|\out(A)|<h_0/2$.
+First, we add every connected component of $G[A]$ to $\cset'$.
+Notice that all these clusters are small, as $|\out(A)|<w_0/2$.
 Next, for every cluster $S\in\cset$, such that $S\setminus A\neq \emptyset$, we add every connected component of $G[S\setminus A]$ to $\cset'$.
 Notice that every terminal $t\in \tset$ is added as a separate cluster to $\cset'$.
 So far we have defined a new partition $\cset'$ of $V(G)$.
 This partition may not be acceptable, since we are not guaranteed that every small cluster of $\cset'$ has the bandwidth property.
 In our final step, we perform the bandwidth decomposition of every small cluster of $\cset'$, using Theorem~\ref{thm: well-linked decomposition of small clusters}, and obtain the final acceptable partition $\cset''$ of vertices of $G$.
 Notice that if $S\in \cset''$ is a large cluster, then there must be some {\bf large} cluster $S'$ in the original partition $\cset$ with $S\sse S'$.

 \begin{claim} Let $\cset''$ be the outcome of operation $\separate(C,A)$.
 Then $\phi(\cset'')\leq \phi(\cset)-1$. \end{claim}

 \begin{proof} In order to prove the claim, it is enough to prove that $\phi(\cset')\leq \phi(\cset)-1$, since, from Theorem~\ref{thm: well-linked decomposition of small clusters}, bandwidth decompositions of small clusters do not increase the potential.